caprica/vlcj-lwjgl-demo/README.md

 Resizing video is a *client* problem.
 The OpenGL callbacks render at the video's intrinsic dimensions, if you need resize behaviour then that is a problem that you must solve in your own application.

+This example implements resizing (optionally via a flag in the code) by resetting the viewport to match the video size in a framebuffer size callback.